TessierV/holbertonschool-interview/README.md

 ## 1 - Lockboxes

-### Resume:
+### Resume :
 You have n number of locked boxes in front of you.
 Each box is numbered sequentially from 0 to n - 1 and each box may contain keys to the other boxes.
 Write a method that determines if all the boxes can be opened. (python)
 <br><br>

 ## 2- insert_in_sorted_linked_list

-### Resume:
+### Resume :
 Write a function in C that inserts a number into a sorted singly linked list.
+<br><br>

+## 3- heap_insert

+### Resume :
+Welcome to the "Heap Insert" project, an amateur-level exploration guided by Alexa Orrico, Software Engineer at Holberton School.
+This project focuses on implementing a Max Binary Heap using C programming language.
+The primary goal is to create functions that allow the insertion of nodes into the heap while maintaining the Max Heap ordering.
+<br><br>

+## 4- minimum_operation

+### Resume :
+In this exercise, the goal is to calculate the fewest number of operations needed to obtain exactly n occurrences of the character 'H' in a text file.
+The text editor can perform only two operations: Copy All and Paste.
+The challenge is to be efficient in utilizing these operations to achieve the desired count of 'H'.
+<br><br>

 <br/><hr>
 <p align="right">Holberton TOULOUSE</p>